yashkryadav/universal-app-opener/README.md

 - [ ] **Spotify** - Songs, albums, playlists, artists
 - [ ] **WhatsApp** - Chat links, group invites

-## Documentation
+## Documentation & API Reference

-For detailed usage, API reference, and examples, see the [package documentation](./packages/core/README.md).
+For full usage instructions, API details, and advanced examples, see the [Core Package README](./packages/core/README.md).

+## Contributing

+If you're interested in contributing in the beta phase, you can join our private Discord community: [Discord Invite](https://hub.mdsaban.com/?ref=secret)

+For contribution guidelines, development workflow, and instructions to add new platforms, see [CONTRIBUTING.md](./packages/core/CONTRIBUTING.md).

 ## Goal